-- 1. driving up to two fully differential output signals - 2. driving up to four single-ended output signals - 3. driving two single-ended output signals, with one or two of the remaining drivers driving a fixed VCM level, for a pseudo-differential stereo output - 4. driving one or two 8-Ω speakers connected BTL between pairs of driver output pins - 5. driving stereo headphones in single-ended configuration with two drivers, while the remaining two drivers are connected in BTL configuration to an $8-\Omega$ speaker.
+- 1. Driving up to two fully differential output signals - 2.
+Driving up to four single-ended output signals - 3.
+Driving two single-ended output signals, with one or two of the remaining drivers driving a fixed VCM level, for a pseudodifferential stereo output

 The output stage architecture leading to the high-power output drivers is shown in Figure 31, with the volume control and mixing blocks being effectively identical to that shown in Figure 30.
-Note that each of these drivers have a output level control block like those included with the line output drivers, allowing gain adjustment up to +9 dB on the output signal.
-As in the previous case, this output level adjustment is not intended to be used as a standard volume control, but instead is included for additional full-scale output signal level control.
+Note that each of these drivers have a output level control block like those included with the line output drivers, allowing gain adjustment up to 9 dB on the output signal.
+As in the previous case, this output level adjustment is not intended to be used as a standard volume control, but instead is included for additional fullscale output signal level control.

 Two of the output drivers, HPROUT and HPLOUT, include a direct connection path for the stereo DAC outputs to be passed directly to the output drivers and bypass the analog volume controls and mixing networks, using the DAC_L2/R2 path.
 As in the line output case, this functionality provides the highest quality DAC playback performance with reduced power dissipation, but can only be utilized if the DAC output does not need to route to multiple output drivers simultaneously, and if mixing of the DAC output with other analog signals is not needed.
-This direct connection path will attenuate the signal by a factor of 1 dB.